front/docs.newsfront.no/docs/00_Getting_Started.md

-**Daux.io** is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+*This** is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer friendly way.

 ## Features